I want to talk about raising awareness. Or maybe Self-Identity.

 Just give me a call, we can share stories.
 Maybe that can help?

-My second memoir called “Elusive Identity: The Autism Spectrum and Maintaining a Sense of Identity” is now available to pre-order.
-You can get your electronic copy on Kindle on 1st December 2017.
+My second memoir called “Elusive Identity: The Autism Spectrum and Recreating a Sense of Identity” is now available to order.
+You can get your electronic copy on Kindle.